 We avoid platforms and technologies that distract or detract from the beauty and integrity of a true learning experience, and look beyond the horizon to identify the skills, tools and lessons our students will need to be successful and safe in their interactions with technology both inside and outside the school environment.

 We are not a “laptop school” and we do not provide each student with a computer.
 Faculty are not required to post student homework or course syllabi online.
-Students in grades 4-12 are issued Saint Ann’s google accounts that enable them to use school resources, such as Chromebooks.
+Students in grades 4-12 are issued Saint Ann’s Google accounts that enable them to use school resources, such as Chromebooks.
 There are workstations available to students for completing and printing school work in the division offices and throughout campus.

 The school has a dedicated team of trained professionals who work together as Student Support Services.
 Student Support Services is made up primarily of the school’s psychologists, learning specialists and testing coordinators, but they also work closely with school nurses and health educators.
-The Student Support Services team are here as a resource for students, parents, and teachers and are in regular contact with division heads and grade advisers.
+The Student Support Services team are here as a resource for students, parents, and teachers and are in regular contact with division offices.
 It is important to note that, especially in the younger grades, the presence of support staff in the classroom is an ordinary part of the school day that does not necessarily indicate a “problem” in that classroom.

 Support staff are available to speak with parents.
 Click here to visit the Student Support Services page of our website, where you’ll find a who’s who of the team and information about where they are located and how you can contact them.
 The Director of Student Support Services is our School Psychologist, Liz Bernbach, PhD.
 Click here to visit the nursing office section of our website.

 We have a dedicated team of college counselors who work with individual students and families throughout the college process.
 This process intentionally begins halfway through the junior year at Saint Ann’s.
 However, we know that parents often have questions about college before then.
 You can find general information about the College Office here.
 While you’re there, be sure to check out our Recommended Reading section!
 Your child’s grade adviser can answer other questions you may have about the process prior to junior year.